TheNeuralVault/TheNeuralVault.github.io/README.md

 # TheNeuralVault.github.io
-The official research terminal for AI Experiment Lab 101.
-A curated archive for Generative AI tools, Cosmic Noir aesthetics, and the documentation of the technological singularity. // SYSTEM ONLINE
+The Neural Vault.
+The authorized archive for High-Fidelity Generative AI assets, CPO Logic, and Cosmic Noir aesthetics.
+Documenting the Singularity. // SYSTEM ONLINE